MrChristoff/CV/README.md

 **Various Media and Tech companies, including: Sony Pictures Europe, All3Media, Ask Jeeves** (2000 to 2015) *IT Support Analyst*
-- Support and implement bespoke and of the shelf systems and products
+- Support and implement bespoke and off the shelf systems and products
 - Desk side and remote support of mobile and static hardware, to staff of all levels.

 ### Interests
 - Running keeps me sane!
 No phone, no music, no magic watch, just a destination or some allocated time.
 - Green spaces (big and small).
 Having spent time working in conservation I have a deeper appreciation for the habitats and eco-systems of Britain, with a particular appreciation for trees and woodlands.